cbstodd/colinstodd-com-jekyll/_posts/tech/2019-10-24-fix-macos-catalina-fonts-after-upgrade.md

 	</div>
 </div>

 You'll notice the `d9f3b04` in my <a href="https://www.jetbrains.com/webstorm/" target="_blank" title="Webstorm" rel="noopener">Webstorm</a> file name.
 That is probably going to be different for you depending on your Webstorm download.
-You'll have check for yourself.
+You'll have to check for yourself.

 ```bash
 defaults write com.jetbrains.webstorm.d9f3b04 CGFontRenderingFontSmoothingDisabled 0